Our Privacy Commitment to You

 - to conduct professional practice investigations where required;

-- for research and planning purposes
+- for quality assurance, evaluation and planning purposes

 Limiting Use, Disclosure, and Retention